-The traditional way to use dispense is via a UNIX terminal on morwong, mermaid or mussel or martello.
+The traditional way to use dispense is via a UNIX terminal on mussel or martello.
 Typing dispense at the prompt will bring up a list of purchases available to you.
 You will not be able to select items you do not have enough credit for.
 If you do not wish to select an item you can press q to return back to the prompt.
-Dispense has options to pay for other items besides drinks and snacks.
-The selection of such items will depend on the time of year, but commonly include tickets to events and items like the UCC T-shirt.
 You can also pay for phone calls and paper for the laser printer this way.
 You can then ask someone in Coke for your item, informing them you dispensed the item.